Polynomial problems of the Casas-Alvero type: Abel-Goncharov polynomials, their upper bounds and integral and genetic sum's representations

 Let us represent the Abel-Goncharov polynomials $G_n(z)$ in a different way.
 To do this, we will use the following representation of the Gauss hypergeometric function given by relation (2.2.6.1) in \cite{Prud}, namely where $\alpha, \beta, \gamma $ are positive integers, $a, b, c \in \mathbb{C}$ and $B(\alpha,\beta)$ is the Euler beta-function.
 So, our goal will be a representation of the Abel-Goncharov polynomials in terms of the so-called genetic sums considered, for instance, in \cite{Apteka}.
-Moreover, this will drive us to a sharper upper bound for these polynomials, improving the Goncharov bound (8).
+Moreover, this will lead us to another than (8) upper bound for these polynomials.
 Indeed, $G_1(z)= z-z_0$.
-When $n \ge 2$, we employ multiple integral (6), and appealing to representation (9), we obtain recursively
+When $n \ge 2$, we use the multiple integral representation (6), and appealing to the representation (9), we obtain recursively

 Hence, employing properties of the Pochhammer symbol and repeating this process, we find